-Under our second revolving note purchase agreement with Farmer Mac, dated July 31, 2015, as amended, we can borrow up to \$300 million at any time through December 20, 2023 at a fixed spread over LIBOR.
-This agreement also allows us to borrow, repay and re-borrow funds at any time through maturity, provided that the outstanding principal amount at any time does not exceed the total available under the agreement.
-Prior to the maturity date, Farmer Mac may terminate the agreement upon 30 days written notice to us on periodic facility renewal dates, the first of which was January 31, 2019.
-Subsequent facility renewal dates are on each June 20 or December 20 thereafter until the maturity date.
-We may terminate the agreement upon 30 days written notice at any time.
-We did not have any outstanding notes payable under this revolving note purchase agreement with Farmer Mac as of May 31, 2019.
-Under the terms of the first revolving note purchase agreement with Farmer Mac described above, the \$5,200 million commitment will increase to \$5,500 million in the event the second revolving note purchase agreement is terminated.
+As of May 31, 2019, we had a second revolving note purchase agreement with Farmer Mac, dated July 31, 2015, as amended, under which we could borrow up to \$300 million at any time through December 20, 2023 at a fixed spread over London Interbank Offered Rate ("LIBOR").
+This agreement also allowed us to borrow, repay and re-borrow funds at any time through maturity, provided that the outstanding principal amount at any time does not exceed the total available under the agreement.
+We had no notes payable outstanding under this agreement as of May 31, 2019.
+On December 20, 2019, we terminated the \$300 million revolving note purchase agreement with Farmer Mac.
+As a result of the termination of this revolving note purchase agreement, the commitment amount under the \$5,200 million revolving note purchase agreement with Farmer Mac discussed above, increased to \$5,500 million, effective December 20, 2019.

-We are required to pledge eligible distribution system or power supply system loans as collateral in an amount at least equal to the total principal amount of notes outstanding under each of our Farmer Mac revolving note purchase agreements.
-See "Note 4-Loans" for additional information on the collateral pledged to secure notes payable under these programs.
+Pursuant to the Farmer Mac revolving note purchase agreement, we are required to pledge eligible distribution system or power supply system loans as collateral in an amount at least equal to the total principal amount of notes outstanding.
+See "Note 4-Loans" for additional information on the pledged collateral.